 I’m going to move it, move it.

 There is something amazing that happens when I move my body.
-Long walks on the weekend, an evening swim, or even my one-song workout videos have the power to change my mood.
+Long walks on the weekend, an evening swim, or even my plus size workout videos have the power to change my mood.
 I need to not forget how much I love that, because the more I keep myself in a positive head space, the more I look at everything (including my body) with positivity.

 I’m going to buy cute pajamas.